 Back home now in Wavecrest, some 20 years later, no one does anything without technology these days.
 Using and teaching information technology is key in all Hospitality institutions – from the simple use of social media to report writing and research.
 Where were we before technology?

 You can imagine with what relish we witnessed three of our students, after a fierce competition with 132 other entries from hospitality schools across Europe, Asia and Oceania, emerged one of five finalists at the Accor student challenge in Paris in 2014.

 They were the only representatives from Africa…and they were first runners-up!
 The team scaled through with a photo collage, video representation and a successful Skype interview with the jury made up of senior Accor professionals and academia.
 The topic – Digital Innovation in Hospitality – required students to develop an innovative and feasible mobile app that could be used to enhance hotel operations and guest service.
 Their entry was designed to adopt popular social media interfaces to connect and empower over 160,000 Accor employees at the time through smartphone technology.
 Watch our video entry here.”

 Chioma, a graduate of the College has been working in the Finance department of The Continental Hotel Lagos.
 Zita, is the Guest Relationship Associate at the Radisson Hotel, also in Lagos.
 They and many other Wavecrest graduates work daily with Property Management Systems, Central Reservation Systems etc at their workplaces.
 Thanks to the training on the use of information technology offered at various levels while at Wavecrest.

-Currently, Wavecrest has the challenge to regularly equip and update its computer training centre, the e-library and the computer teaching tools to meet standards.
+Currently, Wavecrest college of hospitality has the challenge to regularly equip and update its computer training centre, the e-library and the computer teaching tools to meet standards.